Goodrich (film): Production

 In May 2019, it was announced that a comedy film entitled Goodrich was in development with Hallie Meyers-Shyer writing and directing, and Amy Pascal serving as a producer.
 Michael Keaton was cast in the lead role as Andy Goodrich.

 In March 2023, Mila Kunis joined the cast as Andy's older daughter Grace Goodrich.
 Pascal transitioned to an executive producer role.

 In April 2023, Andie MacDowell, Carmen Ejogo, and Kevin Pollak were added to the cast.
 That same month, Michael Urie, Laura Benanti, Danny Deferrari, and Poorna Jagannathan also joined the cast.

 In May 2023, Vivien Lyra Blair was cast as Andy's younger daughter Billie.

 In April 2023, principal photography began in Los Angeles.

 In January 2024, Ketchup Entertainment paid to acquire the film and committed to a wide theatrical release.

 Release

 Goodrich premiered at the AMC The Grove 14 theater in Los Angeles on October 8, 2024.
 It was released in theaters in the United States on October 18.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 Robert Daniels of RogerEbert.com gave the film three out of four stars: "Goodrich is the type of rewatchable adult-minded comedy that feels like a welcome sight."

 Box office

-Goodrich made $1,333,431 domestically and $498,964 in other territories for a worldwide total of $1,832,395.
+Goodrich made $1,333,431 domestically and $516,023 in other territories for a worldwide total of $1,849,454.